ainiaa/5-minute-PHP-framework/README.md

 * _How to use models data encryption?_

 Change `crypt_std_key` value to any key you want (with the same lenght) and set `$_crypted` value in appropriate models to `true`.
 Also, remember to encrypt all data before inserting it to the database (it will be decrypted automatically).
 Refer to usersModel_ files for example.

+* _How can I use restriction of access for specific controllers?_

+See the appConfig.php file for information on `restrict` config key.
+Basic usage:

+    "restrict" => array(
+	"admin" => array(
+	    "127.0.0.1",
+	    "::1", //127.0.0.1 in ipv6
+	)
+    )

+This will restrict access to the controller named "admin" only to users connecting from localhost.

 * _What should I do next?_